Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 ## How to Upgrade Application When DB Schema Changes?

-When developing new features, the DB schema may changes, such as adding new columns or tables.
+When developing new features, the DB schema may change, such as adding new columns or tables.
 We must make sure that the data is not lost after upgrading the application.

 Versioned schema migrations are a common solution to this problem.